 Mackinac Island is also a great place to celebrate the spring holidays of Easter and Mother’s Day.
 You’ll be able to make a reservation easily at one of the island’s restaurants without worrying about crowds.

 You also won’t have to elbow your way through crowds as you visit the museums, natural limestone features, and historical landmarks around the island.
 Your pictures will look as if you had the entire island to yourself.

 See Related: Best Gift Ideas for Avid Travelers

 For the Brave and Adventurous

 You may think the worst time to visit Mackinac Island is in the winter.
 Winters in the Great Lakes region are indeed cold, snowy, and longer.

 But, hey, it’s winter!
 It’s supposed to be, well, wintery.
 And Mackinac Island wears her winters well.

 Why You Should Still Visit Mackinac Island in the Winter

-Due to frigid winter Mackinac Island weather, even a large group of people out on the streets is hard to find.
-So, if church level quiet and solitude is what you’re seeking, winter is your best season.
+Due to the frigid winter Mackinac Island weather, even a large group of people out on the streets is hard to find.
+So, if church-level quiet and solitude are what you’re seeking, winter is your best season.